 For the past three years Rea has been an active wildlife rehabilitator through Nebraska Wildlife Rehab.
 She has enjoyed rehabilitating Nebraska’s wildlife, especially turtles, coyotes, opossums, and porcupines.
 Her other passions lie in conservation of wildlife and the natural world around us.
 She is also passionate about veganism and occasionally musical theatre.
 In her free time she also enjoys reading, cycling, and figure skating.

 Sundberg was born and raised in Omaha, Nebraska and attended the University of Nebraska at Omaha.
-She graduated in 2015 with her undergraduate degree in History with a dual minor in Native American Studies and Religious Studies and is currently finishing up an M.A. in History with a graduate minor in Native American Studies.
-Her scholarship concentrates on the American West, and her thesis is tentatively titled “Native American Performance at Cheyenne Frontier Days, 1897-1960.”
+She graduated in 2015 with her undergraduate degree in History with a dual minor in Native American Studies and Religious Studies and will complete her M.A. in History with a graduate minor in Native American Studies in summer 2019.
+In May she successfully defended her thesis, “Native American Performance at Cheyenne Frontier Days, 1897-1960.”

-She has received a Graduate Research and Creative Activity grant, the Wyoming State Historical Society’s Lola Homsher Research Grant, and is the first student not from the University of Nebraska-Lincoln to receive a graduate fellowship from the Center for Great Plains Studies.
-Sundberg also served as the graduate student coordinator for the 2017 Missouri Valley History Conference and was a 2017 intern at the Durham Museum in Omaha.
+In 2018-2019 Sundberg served as the University of Nebraska Presidential Graduate Fellow and received the 2019 Shuflata Graduate Award for Excellence in History from the UNO History Department.
+Additionally, she received a UNO Graduate Research and Creative Activity grant, the Wyoming State Historical Society’s Lola Homsher Research Grant, and is the first student not from the University of Nebraska-Lincoln to be a Graduate Fellow at the Center for Great Plains Studies.
+Sundberg served as the graduate student coordinator for the 2017 Missouri Valley History Conference and was a 2017 intern at the Durham Museum in Omaha.
 2018 will be her third WHA conference and her second as a graduate assistant to the WHA.

 In addition, Sundberg is a soapbox advocate for the amazingness of Nebraska (there are nice things to do and see here, just not all of it is along I-80) and enjoys cross-stitching and taking pictures of her fat, cranky cat, Kitty.